joeberkovitz/qgis-nautical/index.md

 that can also be turned on and off.
 Try checking and unchecking the various boxes to see what the layers and groups contain.

-Layers included in the template project include, in order of importance:
+Layers included in the template project include:

+- *Waypoints* includes general-purpose markers that you create yourself.
+It is initially empty.

+- *Magnetic grids* showing magnetic north at various declinations in various regions.
+A New England grid is currently loaded by default, but other grids can be created at well using the [Compass Routes plugin](#compass-routes-plugin) as described later on.

+- *OpenStreetMap* topo/street map view (similar to Google Maps' Default view).

+- *Google Maps Satellite* imagery layer.
+Very handy for seeing what areas actually look like.

+- *Current stations* and *Tide stations* providing NOAA predictions.
+Hovering over a station will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

+- *NOAA Raster Chart Footprints* show the locations of various NOAA printed charts at different scales.
+You can use these to preview and download charts for inclusion in your maps.

 - *NOAA Raster Nav Charts* layer.
-This is a tiled version of the NOAA printed nautical charts, which is automatically downloaded from NOAA web servers.
-You do not need to download any PDFs to see them.
+This is a "tiled" version of the NOAA printed nautical charts, which is automatically downloaded from NOAA web servers.
+You do not need to download any files to see these tiles.
 The type of the chart that is displayed (e.g. general, coastal, harbor) depends on the scale at which you are viewing this layer.

-- *Google Maps satellite* imagery layer that is basically the same as Maps' Satellite view.
-Very handy for seeing what areas actually look like.

-- *OpenStreetMap* topo/street map view (similar to Google Maps' Default view).

-- *Magnetic grids* showing magnetic north at various declinations in various regions.
-A New England grid is currently loaded by default, but other grids can be created at well using the [Compass Routes plugin](#compass-routes-plugin) as described later on.

-- *Waypoints* showing general-purpose markers with labels.

-- *Current stations* and *Tide stations* showing NOAA prediction stations.
-Hovering over either of these will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

 - *NOAA Encoded Nav Charts* layer.
 This is a prototype layer showing NOAA's new encoded navigational charts (ENC).
 Some version of this will eventually replace the more familiar raster charts.
 For now, it's more of a curiosity than something useful.
 It has a number of independent sub-layers that can be switched on and off.

 The order of the layers is important, as layers on top can obscure layers on the bottom.
 They can be dragged around and reordered.
 They are also placed in